Zobotz/Comp-Soc-Binary-Bingo/README.md

 # Comp-Soc Binary Bingo

 This project was developed by **Zoe Weston** for the **University of Surrey Computer Science Society (CompSoc)** as part of *Belonging Week*.
-It provides interactive tools for hosting a **Binary Bingo Night**, complete with printable cards and a dynamic number display.
+It provides an interactive, accessible way to host a **Binary Bingo Night**, complete with printable cards, dynamic number displays, and surprise challenge events.

 ## Overview

-The repository includes two main components:
+The repository includes three key components that work together to create the full Binary Bingo experience:

 ### **Bingo Card Generator**
 A Python script that generates unique, printable bingo cards with numbers from **0 to 127**.
-Each card features CompSoc’s signature gradient colours (`#ae46ea → #28d6a9`) and exports as a **PDF** for easy printing.
+Each card features:
+- CompSoc's signature gradient
+- A binary card ID for easy verification
+- CompSoc logo with styled background
+- All output in PDF format for printing

 ### **Binary Number Display**
-A **Tkinter-based** graphical application used during the bingo game.
+A **Tkinter-based** GUI application used during the live event.
 It randomly generates binary numbers, displays them in binary form, and then reveals their decimal equivalents.
 Each number is unique, using a **linked list** to ensure no repeats.

-Recent versions now include:
+Core features include:
+- Displays both binary and decimal forms with user-controlled pacing
-- Smooth **scrolling banner** showing all called numbers
+- Includes a scrolling banner of all called numbers
-- Dynamic **gradient colours** that match the CompSoc theme
-- Configurable **restart** and **timing behaviour**
+- Linked list structure ensuring no repeats
+- Four-button interface: Start, Next, Reveal, Restart
-- Buttons for **Next**, **Reveal**, **Restart**, and **Start**
+- Dynamic CompSoc colour gradient for numbers and UI
-- Ready for expansion with **random challenge events**
+- Intergrated challenge system triggered at random intervals

+### **Challenge Database**
+A lightweight SQLite database that stores a list of fun challenges and event prompts.
+When a challenge occurs during the game, a random entry is fetched and displayed on-screen.

+Example entries include:
+- “First person to MOOOOOO gets a sweet!”
+- “SWITCH CARDS!”
+- “Compliment the person next to you!”
+This design makes it easy to customise or expand the challenges without editing the main program.

 ## Features

-- Generates globally unique bingo cards (no duplicates)
-- Uses CompSoc’s brand colours in a smooth gradient
-- Displays both binary and decimal forms interactively
+- Gradient branding: all visuals use CompSoc’s purple–teal palette
+- Globally unique cards: every card has verified unique numbers
+- Linked list logic: ensures no duplicate numbers are drawn
+- Binary + Decimal display: users can control timing manually
-- Includes a scrolling banner of called numbers
+- Smooth banner animation: continuously cycles called numbers
-- Adjustable scroll speed and restart timing
-- Output in print-ready PDF format for easy distribution
-- Simple, modern graphical interface using Tkinter
+- Database-backed challenges: random fun events during play
+- Accessibility ready: large, high-contrast visuals and simplified print options

 ## Requirements